It's 530 km (330 miles) between Pamukkale and Cappadocia

 a big problem, but it adds some time

 to your trip.
-Try Metro Seyahat and Öz Elbistan companies.
+Try the Metro Turizm and Öz Elbistan Seyahat companies.

 If you plan to spend a night in Konya or Pamukkale along